mtth/pal/README.md

 ## Features

 + Fast.
-+ Compact.
-+ Backed by a single file.
++ Backed by a single compact file.

 ## Installation